m4ttbr1tt/blog/content/posts/homelab-gitops-with-flux/index.md

 There are two main tools in this space Flux and Argo.

-Ive chosen Flux for the following reasons:
+I've chosen Flux for the following reasons:

 - Kustomize is used by default (Application customisation)
 - CLI focused (Argo has a great UI, but Id rather not use that)